87tana/NLP_SentimentAnalysis/README.md

 This project focuses on sentiment analysis applied to Amazon Fine Food reviews using natural language processing techniques.
 The primary objective is to conduct a comparative analysis of two widely used sentiment analysis methods.
 Additionally, the project aims to develop an effective model for discerning whether a review conveys a positive or negative sentiment based on its textual content.

 <p align="center">
     <img width="400" src="sentiment_analysis.webp" alt="Material Bread logo">
 </p>

 ## What is Sentiment Analysis?

-Sentiment analysis involves ascertaining the **emotional tone conveyed in a piece of text**.
-Typically, a sentiment classification model takes a text input and outputs the probability of the expressed sentiment being positive, negative, or neutral.
+Sentiment analysis involves determining the **emotional tone conveyed in a piece of text**.
+A sentiment classification model takes a text input and outputs the probability of the expressed sentiment being positive, negative, or neutral.
 The application of sentiment analysis extends to categorizing customer reviews on diverse online platforms.

 ## DataSet